-Organised crime is now a part of the every day lives of Australians in ways that are unprecedented.
-The Australian Criminal Intelligence Commission conservatively estimates organised crime to cost Australia A$36 billion annually.
+Organised crime is now a part of the everyday lives of Australians in unprecedented ways.
+The Australian Criminal Intelligence Commission (ACIC) conservatively estimates organised crime costs Australia $36 billion annually.

-We create a national intelligence picture of crime, target serious and organised crime, deliver information capability and services to front line policing and law enforcement, and provide crime and justice research to address crime in Australia.
+We create a national intelligence picture of crime, target serious and organised crime, and deliver information capability and services to frontline policing and law enforcement.
+We also work closely with the Australian Institute of Criminology to build an evidence base to inform policy and practice for addressing crime in Australia, through crime and justice research.

-We connect, discover and understand to improve the national ability to respond to crime and criminal justice issues impacting Australia.
+In this way, we are helping to make Australia safer by improving national ability to connect, discover, understand and respond to crime and criminal justice issues impacting Australia.

 The illicit drug market is the principle source of profit for organised crime.

-For more information, visit the Illicit drugs page.
+For more information, see the Illicit drugs page.

-Fraud can be categorised by the type or industry in which it occurs.
+Fraud can be categorised by its type or the industry where it occurs.
 The main forms include superannuation fraud, mass marketed fraud, revenue and taxation fraud, financial market fraud, card fraud and identity fraud.

-For more information, visit the Financial crimes page.
+For more information, see the Financial crimes page.

 Illicit firearms are used to aid criminal activity and strengthen an organised crime group’s market position.

-For more information, visit the Illicit firearms page.
+For more information, see the Illicit firearms page.

-Money laundering is the process criminals use to conceal their illicit profits and to avoid authorities prosecuting and convicting them, and confiscating the proceeds of crime.
+Money laundering is the process criminals use to conceal their illicit profits and try to avoid being prosecuted, convicted and having their proceeds of crime confiscated.

-For more information, view the Money laundering page.
+For more information, see the Money laundering page.

 Identity crime takes many forms, including the theft of personal identity information (including financial information), assuming another person’s identity for fraudulent purposes, and producing false identities and financial documents to enable other crimes.

-For more information, view the Identity crime page.
+For more information, see the Identity crime page.

 Exploitation of business structures